Mental Health Services

 ► Community Recovery Services (CRS); and

-Call (414) 257-8095 for guidance on accessing SAIL services for yourself or someone else.
+Call (414) 257-8095 for guidance on accessing Mental Health services for yourself or someone else.
 Qualified mental health professionals may also refer an eligible individual by completing the SAIL referral form

 , available in the Forms section